 Food distributors deliver food and related products like plates, cups, and napkins to foodservice operators like grocery stores, restaurants, schools, hospitals, and other enterprises.

 Food distribution goes beyond the movement of products from the manufacturer to the retailers and customers.
 Actually, commercial food distributors don’t go directly to these institutions, but they deal with corporate stores.
 Then the smaller entities pick lesser quantities from these bigger companies and display them on the shelves of their stores.

 There are different types of foodservice distributors catering to a specific market based on their needs and industry.

-Broadline Distributors: They are one-stop-suppliers to the foodservice operators purchasing a large volume of products, thus eliminating the need of multiple distributors.
+Broadline Distributors: They are one-stop-suppliers to the foodservice operators purchasing a large volume of products, thus eliminating the need for multiple distributors.

 These distributors don’t specialize in a given type of product, but they supply a wide array of products, meeting the needs of different retailers, grocery stores, and restaurants.

 They work with larger chains and retail outlets because they have the resources and capacity to serve a broad range of clients.